liamwalsh1980/Milestone-Project-1/README.md

 By forking the GitHub Repository you can make a copy of my original repository on your GitHub account to view and/or make changes without affecting the original repository by doing the following: -

 1. Log in to GitHub and locate the GitHub Repository
-1. At the top of the Repository click the [settings](https://github.com/liamwalsh1980/Milestone-Project-1/settings) Button on the menu, locate the "Fork" Button which is at the top of the page
+1. At the top of the Repository click the settings option on the menu, locate and click the "Fork" Button which is at the top right of the page.
 1. You should now have a copy of the original repository in your GitHub account.

+For a more in-depth guide about how to Fork a repo please [click here](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo).

 [Back to top ⇧](#embrace-autism)

 ### Making a Local Clone

 1. Log in to GitHub and locate the GitHub Repository
-1. Under the repository name, click "Clone or download".
+1. Next to the the green Gitpod button you will see the dropdown button "code".
+Click this to open up the option to clone.
 1. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
 1. Open Git Bash
 1. Change the current working directory to the location where you want the cloned directory to be made.